osg-htc/osg-htc.github.io/_posts/2018-03-01-des-expanding-universe.md

-[TNO stands for trans-Neptunian Object](https://phys.org/news/2016-12-dark-energy-survey-potential-dwarf.html), which is any is any minor planet in the Solar System that orbits the Sun at a average distance greater than Neptune, and LIGO is the "Laser Interferometer Gravitational-Wave Observatory," which is best known for the Nobel Prize-winning direct observation of [../_posts/2017-10-05-ligo-wins-nobel-prize.md](gravitational waves).
+[TNO stands for trans-Neptunian Object](https://phys.org/news/2016-12-dark-energy-survey-potential-dwarf.html), which is any is any minor planet in the Solar System that orbits the Sun at a average distance greater than Neptune, and LIGO is the "Laser Interferometer Gravitational-Wave Observatory," which is best known for the Nobel Prize-winning direct observation of [gravitational waves](../_posts/2017-10-05-ligo-wins-nobel-prize.md).

 Herner expects even more DES workflows coming over to OSG in the next year.
 With year five of data taking having ended just weeks ago, Herner tells us that, "there will almost